1 Aims and Scope

 3.1 Online submission

-Manuscripts must be submitted to Journal of Mosquito Research electronically by BioPublisher's online submission system.
-In cases that online submission system is not available, you can submit your manuscript to the submission email of Journal of Mosquito Research: email@example.com.
-If both of the above ways do not work out, you can directly send your manuscripts to firstname.lastname@example.org.
+Manuscripts must be submitted to Cancer Genetics and Epigenetics (CGE) electronically by BioPublisher's online submission system.
+In cases that online submission system is not available, you can submit your manuscript to the submission email of Cancer Genetics and Epigenetics (CGE): firstname.lastname@example.org.
+If both of the above ways do not work out, you can directly send your manuscripts to the Publishing Manager by email@example.com.
 The editors will handle your submission within five working days.

 Preferred file formats of manuscripts are Microsoft Word and Rich Text Format (RTF).
 Figures, tables, movies, and raw data can be submitted as supplementally files.